Welcome to the Hanover Lions Club

 Come to a Meeting and learn more about us.

-The Hanover Lions Club has dinner meetings predominantly on the third Tuesday of every month from September through June starting at 5:30 p.m. at various locations in Hanover, NH.
+The Hanover Lions Club has dinner meetings on the third Thursday of every month from September through June starting at 5:30 p.m. at the Elks’ Club in Lebanon, NH.
+Use the Contact Us menu tab to inquire about the next dinner meeting.